Bedwetting (also known as nocturnal enuresis) is the unintentional passing of urine whilst asleep. It can happen on a regular basis or occasionally

 First line management of nocturnal enuresis consists of advice on fluid intake and toileting.

-If you have concerns about your child’s bed wetting you can call our school nurses on 01895 891 302 for advice
+If you have concerns about your child’s bed wetting you can call self refer your child to our school nurses by using our self referral form below.